shpml/fundamentals/10_chapter/08_lesson.md

  //=> <ul class="some-class-name">...</ul>
 ```

-This syntax will return the parent of the first `<li>` element, which, in this case, is the `<ul>` element, since the `<ul>` element wraps all the `<li>` elements.
+This syntax will return the parent of the first `<li>` element, which, in this case, is the `<ul>` element, as the `<ul>` element wraps all the `<li>` elements.

 Other properties available to us include:
-* `previousSibling` – This will find the previous sibling of a selected element.
+* `previousSibling`, which will find the previous sibling of a selected element.
-* `nextSibling` – This will find the next sibling of a selected element.
+* `nextSibling`, which will find the next sibling of a selected element.
-* `firstChild` – This will find the first child of a selected element.
+* `firstChild`, which will find the first child of a selected element.
-* `lastChild` – This will find the last child of a selected element.
+* `lastChild`, which will find the last child of a selected element.

 ##Manipulating the DOM

 This is where the fun starts!
-Now that we've done all that hard work finding elements to work with, we can actually do something with them!
-The possibilities are endless.
+Now that we've done all that hard work finding our elements, we can actually do something with them!
+And the possibilities are endless.

 In the following examples, we'll be using this HTML page as a reference: